romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In developing a custom GitHub Action to integrate with a project management tool for automated task creation, how should the action be designed to customize task attributes based on different types of events in a GitHub repository?
+Q: In developing a custom GitHub Action to integrate with a project management tool for automated task creation, how should the action be designed to customize task attributes based on different types of events in a GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **Allow users to define mappings between GitHub events and task attributes in a configuration file within their repository**